 Have you ever been in a situation where you browse the internet for hours hoping to get an inspiration and stumble upon interesting idea but can’t find anything aside from content you already covered?
 Producing new content is not easy.
 Everyone says you should post regularly, but ideas don’t come regularly.
 Scientists are still struggling to give a definition to creativity and can’t tell where it’s coming from.
 But one thing for certain – creativity can’t be forced.
 In such a situation, producing valuable new content on a consistent basis becomes an impossible feat.

 There are two ways to approach new content: you can research keywords and see what people are interested in, or you can come up with thought-leadership pieces.
 Most popular keywords are usually covered pretty well, so it’s hard to be original here.
 With keywords, you’ll be basically be repeating what everyone else is saying.
 But when it comes to thought-leadership pieces the task is even harder, because you need to come up with ideas yourself.
-Content produced by others is a great source of inspiration because it allows you to assess what is popular with the audience, encounter many disparate ideas and then connect different pieces of knowledge and ideas to come up with your own brand new idea.
+SEO content produced by others is a great source of inspiration because it allows you to assess what is popular with the audience, encounters many disparate ideas and then connects different pieces of knowledge and ideas to come up with your own brand new idea.

 While you should always produce original content, existing content can give you some food for thought.
 Additionally, as an industry professional you must follow industry news and updates, and relay that information to your readers.
 Both existing content and industry news can be found online.
 But how do you not get lost in the barrage of the content produced these days?
 Content curation is the answer.